 Physical therapy is not something to be nervous or apprehensive about; we are here to help improve your quality of life.
 We hope to help prevent future falls and injuries, but we are also here to help you recover if you do fall and get hurt.
 If you fall frequently, occasionally, or have fallen even just once, call and make an appointment today so we can help you stay on your feet!

-For more information on the comprehensive physical therapy services offered at Vero Beach Orthopaedics & Neurology or to schedule an appointment, please call (772) 569-2330 or request an appointment online.
+For more information on the comprehensive physical therapy services offered at Vero Beach Orthopaedics & Neurology or to schedule an appointment, please call (772) 569-2330 or schedule an appointment online.